 We’ve all been there: standing on the side of the party, watching the people on the dancefloor get down, wishing we could be one of them.
 However, what we’re here to tell you is this: you can be one of them.
-Like most skills dancing can seem impossible from the outside, but everyone and anyone can learn to dance if they work at it!
+Like most skills, dancing can seem impossible from the outside but everyone and anyone can learn to dance if they work at it!
 You can have two left feet, you can have no rhythm, and as long as you’re dedicated you will learn to dance with time.
 To help you on your journey to learning to dance, we’ve included a few tips and tricks that helped us on our own journey.

 Easier said than done.
 But really, confidence is a key part of learning anything new, especially dancing.
 There are very few people who are confident right off the bat, and if you’re not one of them (which is totally okay and normal) the best way to get there is to fake it ‘till you make it.
 The only way you can learn to do something comfortable is by practicing, and this is true of both confidence and dancing.
 Get out there and strut your stuff.
 Even if you feel awkward at first, the more you do it the better you’ll feel.
 Nobody will remember the mistakes you make if you have fun while making them.

 An easy way to make yourself feel more confident on the dance floor is to smile.
 Smiling is scientifically proven to make you happier (and healthier).
 If you’re feeling scared or nervous while learning to dance, all you need to do is smile.
 Even if it’s a forced one, it’ll make you feel more confident.
 Best of all, smiling is contagious!
 When you smile, the people around you will smile too, making everyone feel more comfortable.
+Smiling will also protect you if you're afraid of being embarrassed - because if someone is having fun dancing, it doesn't matter what they look like!

 This part comes with being confident and comfortable.
-You can’t learn anything if you’re not loose.
+Its harder to learn anything if you’re not loose.
 Tense muscles make it hard to dance.
 Your body language and posture not only affect how you feel, they also affect the way people around you feel.
 If you’re tensed up you won’t be as open to instruction or criticism, and chances are whoever is teaching you isn’t going to be open to teaching you either.
 Staying loose will make it easier for you to dance and learn the right way.

 Remember It’s A Process